How Apple Is Putting Voices In Users' Heads -- Literally

 ...that is, until the SoC gets hack

-Addendum: tiny improvement (Score:2)
+Addendum: tiny improvement (Score:1)

 (my suspicion : first time the bluetooth audio is handled by the main SoC of the implant instead of a separate bluetooth chip feeding the analog input of an already FDA-approved processor)